 You can take this trail in one-day sections or as a long-distance hiking or biking trip through diverse environments.
 Trailheads and access points are located every few miles along the trail.
 Camping can be found at Lake Easton State Park, just off the trail near Easton, and Wanapum Recreation Area, a few miles south of Vantage.
 Primitive campsites are available west of Thorp along the trail.

-The 4,956-acre, 212-mile Palouse to Cascades State Park Trail reflects State Parks’ long-term commitment to developing cross-state trails.
+The 4,956-acre, 287-mile Palouse to Cascades State Park Trail reflects State Parks’ long-term commitment to developing cross-state trails.
 It is part of an emerging multi-state trail system.
-The Milwaukee Road Railroad right-of-way, which includes the Palouse to Cascades Trail, travels east into Idaho, where it connects with the 72-mile Trail of the Coeur d’Alenes and the 15-mile Route of the Hiawatha, which continues into Montana.
+The Milwaukee Road Railroad right-of-way, which includes the Palouse to Cascades Trail, travels east into Idaho.

 Improvements have been made to the portion west of the Columbia River, and plans are in place to improve the 9-mile segment from Malden to Rosalia on the eastern portion.
 The center section, between Royal City Junction and Warden has intact rail; it is not used as part of the recreational trail at this time.